Crafts and Activities

 Wheel Thrown

-This method lets you spin your clay through a pottery wheel and offers you round edges and shapes.
+This method lets you spin your clay through and offers you round edges and shapes.
 You can mold the clays into vases, mugs, bowls, and any other vessel you want.
 Experts use this wheel to create wheel-thrown ceramics.

 Slip-Casting